Gawad Kalinga

-Gawad Kalinga (GK) ("to give care" in Tagalog) is a Philippine poverty alleviation and nation-building movement known officially as the Gawad Kalinga Community Development Foundation.
+Gawad Kalinga (GK) ("to give care" in Tagalog) is a Philippine non-governmental organization known officially as the Gawad Kalinga Community Development Foundation.
+It describes itself as a "poverty alleviation and nation-building movement".

 Its mission is to end poverty for 5 million families by 2024.

 History

 In 1999, Couples for Christ (CFC) built the first GK house for the Adduru family from Bagong Silang, a barangay in which the organization had previously held poverty programs.
 The name "Gawad Kalinga", which translates in the Filipino language either as "to give care" or "to award care," was coined in 2000.